f5devcentral/f5-big-iq-lab/docs/class1/module3/lab2.rst

   :scale: 60%
   :align: center

-10. Go to View Sample API Request in the right upper corner and select it.
+10. Click on **View Sample API Request** in the right upper corner and select it.
 You will have a full AS3 declaration schema, scroll through it and hit close when done.

 .. image:: ../pictures/module3/lab-2-5.png